 There are also beautiful trails in Winooski that take hikers along the river and by dramatic cliffs, a dam and fish ladder.
 You can get current maps and information from the Winooski Valley Park District at www.wvpd.org.

 Winooski Valley Park District offers approximately 22 miles of hiking trails, which includes 12 miles of shoreline along Lake Champlain, the Winooski River, the Browns River, and Colchester Pond.
 WVPD trails are open all year and they are especially good for parents and their children.
 Individual hikes take 20 minutes to an hour to complete.
 (The above is from the WVPD website.)

-In the Essex/Underhill/Jericho area, there are paths around Indian Brook Reservoir and Colchester Pond as well as behind the Old Red Mill in Jericho.
+In the Essex/Underhill/Jericho area, there are paths around Indian Brook Reservoir, which requires a pass for access (new passes are currently available only to Essex residents).
+There are also paths around Colchester Pond as well as behind the Old Red Mill in Jericho.
 Mills Riverside Park (entrance from Route 15 just outside Underhill Flats) has extensive trails through fields and forests.
 Mobbs Farm in Jericho is a relatively new nature area has several miles of walking and mountain bike trails in woods and meadows.
 Check the map at the kiosk on Fitzsimonds Road to find out what trails are open for biking.

 A bit farther away, the Nature Conservancy has preserved a beautiful old forest in Charlotte.
 The trail at Williams Woods Natural Area is a little over a mile long and will give children a feeling of being in an untouched forest.
 Take Route 7 south and turn right toward Charlotte village and the ferry to NYS.
 At the stop sign, turn left on Greenbush Road.
 After about three miles, look for wooden sign on the right.
 (The sign is under some trees and not easy to see unless you’re going slowly.)